 In general, for a civil wedding in Italy, the Nulla Osta is required by art.
 116 of the Italian Civil Code.

-Your entrusted wedding planner in Italy can request it to your Consular Authority in Italy, or you can request it to the local authority in your Country of origin but you will need to translate the act in Italian and legalize it at an italian Consulate in the Country where you have your citizenship.
+Your entrusted wedding planner in Italy can request it to your Consular Authority in Italy, or you can order it to the local authority in your Country of origin, but you will need to translate the act into Italian and legalize it at an Italian Consulate (or through apostille) in the country where you have your citizenship.

-However, let’s see what happens with each Country’s regulations.
+Let’s see what happens with each Country’s regulations

 The Munich Convention allows citizens of a signing country to request a marriage capacity certificate, exempt from legalization in Italian’s Prefettura.
 It will be issued by the local administration where you reside.
 This certificate is also exempt from translation into Italian.